 KC: Team 10!
 I love it.

-ŞY: Because I have sense it, you know, with your approach of the streetscape etc. It reminded me Team 10…
+ŞY: Because I have sensed it, you know, with your approach of the streetscape etc. It reminded me of Team 10…

 KC: Yes, I love it.
-I think they have done a very good work.
-And of course you have these fashion cycles.
+I think they have done very good work.
+And of course, you have these fashion cycles.
 I think some of their work will come back, or probably it is coming back in now; because they are very current.

-ŞY: They somehow succedded to avoid all the ideological discussions and kept their practical work…
+ŞY: They somehow succeeded in avoiding all the ideological discussions and kept their practical work…

 KC: Yes, I agree.